 A LEADER IN NON-DESTRUCTIVE TESTING

-Magnetic Analysis Corporation has over eighty years experience as a leader in non-destructive testing.
+Magnetic Analysis Corporation has over eighty-five years experience as a leader in non-destructive testing.
 The company developed the first American made system using electromagnetic principles for the detection of flaws in steel products.
 Since then, MAC has grown to become a major source of NDT services and eddy current, electromagnetic, flux leakage and ultrasonic inspection systems for testing metals worldwide.

 Dedicated to a production oriented approach to testing, MAC offers both individual instruments and complete systems that incorporate materials handling and controls as well as non-destructive testing.
 MAC’s focus on the client’s concern for reliability and simplicity of design, with minimal need for operator supervision, has evolved from the company’s years of in-plant experience.